 The folks at Gregory Packs are pros at designing high-quality bags that can handle the rigors of the backcountry in their backpacks for travel.
-They don’t just specialize in large capacity serious backpacks made for week long adventures however, but in other accesories for camping gear or daily use.
+They don’t just specialize in large capacity serious backpacks made for week-long adventures, however, but in other accessories for camping gear or daily use.

 One particularly impressive smaller model is the Z 40.
 It is an all-around perfect backpack for everyday use and hiking.
 The bag looks great and has enough features to make more experienced outdoor enthusiasts happy without being excessively outfitted for those who only want a basic pack, which makes it a great option.

 If you’re in the market for a new bag for travel, hiking or overnighters, check this out.